Nurse Aide

 Cardiovascular Sonography

-The Nurse Aide Pathway requires all students to Apply to Johnston Community College
+The Nurse Aide Pathway requires all students to Apply to Johnston Community College.

 Certified nursing assistants (CNAs) are important healthcare providers who support patients with daily activities and supply routine care such as assessing temperatures, pulse, respiration, and blood pressure, activities of daily living and providing nursing assistant procedures.
 Supervised by a registered nurse or license practical nurse, CNAs are commonly referred to as the "eyes and ears" of the nurse because they spend more time observing and interacting with patients.